darwinia-network/crab-docs/docs/builders/interact/eth-libraries/send-transaction.md

 ## Checking Prerequisites

-The examples using both web3.js and ethers.js require previous installation of Node.js and NPM.
+The examples using both web3.js and ethers.js require the previous installation of Node.js and NPM.
 The example using web3.py requires Python and PIP.
 As of the writing of this guide, the versions used were:

  - Node.js v16.0.0
  - NPM v7.10.0